Grape Tree

-Grape Tree is a British health store chain founded in 2013, with over 140 stores as of 2023.
+Grape Tree is a chain of British health and wholefoods stores.

+History

-Grape Tree was founded in 2013 by Nick Shutts, after he sold the Julian Graves health store brand, Julian Graves to the parent company of Holland & Barrett.
+Grape Tree was founded in 2013 by Nick Shutts, after he sold the Julian Graves health store brand, Julian Graves, to the parent company of Holland & Barrett.
+As of September 2026, the chain operated approximately 200 locations.

+E. coli recall

 In May 2025, Grape Tree recalled some macadamia nuts because of possible E. coli.